skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 10. Always striving for simplicity by which thing becomes more coherent & pure.

-It turns out that intigrating these 15 properties across higher order systems leads to a lot of things that make a whole lot of sense.
+It turns out that integrating these 15 properties across higher order systems leads to a lot of things that make a whole lot of sense.
 The following is an exercise that I did trying to integrate over the concept of banking:

 1. Levels of Scale -> Economic Organization